microsoft/vcpkg-docs/vcpkg/reference/installation-tree-layout.md

 Contains pkgconfig integration files (`.pc`).

+### <a name="layout-plugins"></a> `plugins/<group>` and `debug/plugins/<group>`

+Contains shared libraries that are meant to be loaded during runtime by consuming applications.
+Libraries in these directories are not automatically linked by any of vcpkg's integration methods.

 ### <a name="layout-share"></a> `share/<port>`

 Contains miscellaneous files installed by each port, at the very least, each port is required to